dingjamesj/staccato/README.md

 # staccato
 A desktop app that tracks audio files & their metadata, organizes them into playlists, and downloads audio files from the web.

-Uses Qt, TagLib, yt-dlp, and Spotipy.
+Uses Qt 6, TagLib 2.x.x, yt-dlp, and Spotipy.

 ## Please note:
 *This README currently serves as notes about the project that I take for myself.*